 ATM card saves someone from the harm of hold-upers in the public transportations (Buses, Jeeps etc.) and the country prestigious SM Shopping Malls.
 It saves someone from snatchers in the streets.
 In our school, all international students are repeatedly warned not to walk alone in the dark streets.
 However it is not only advisable to foreigners alone but also true to local citizens.

 So while there is something to credit as one’s pride to carry a thick and fat wallet in his/her pocket, there is also a danger side to think of doing so.

 In Philippines, though everybody cannot have credit card, some business enterprises considerately make ways to help those who cannot afford.

-There is a requirement in applying credit card that you must have a passive income of 120,000 pesos (USD 2,800) a year.
+There is a requirement in applying credit card that you must have a passive income of (USD 2,800) a year.
 Unfortunately general employees do not earn more than about seven to eight thousands pesos per month while 1,000 pesos must be your monthly salary of income to be eligible for credit card holding.

 The advantages are: you can save your money with interest provided that you do not withdraw any amount from your ATM.

 You can deposit your salary directly to your ATM account.